There is so much to contemplate when it comes to thinking about your home.

 - needing multiple visits during the same heating season;

-A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heating system, then it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heater, then it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little higher than this time last year?
+Are your energy are a little higher than this time last year?
 That may be a sign that some part of your heater is weakening.
-Most companies can deliver a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in discovering if your heating unit is giving up.
+Most companies can deliver a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in discovering if your heating unit is going out.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age

-Heating units were never designed to last until the end of time.
+Heating units were never designed to last forever.
 Newer, more efficient technology is coming out all the time.
-But how long should your unit last?
+But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65% or worse!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.
+But keep in mind many old heating systems operate at an efficiency of just 65% or worse!
+A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise

 Today’s latest products function more quietly than ever.
-Often you’ll have to really pay attention to even know that they’re running.
-If noise pollution is important for you, that may be reason enough to upgrade to newer equipment.
+Often you’ll have to really pay attention to even know when they’re running.
+If noise pollution is important for you, that may be reason enough to upgrade to more modern equipment.